Here you will learn all you need to know about the Kent State Florence Semester program!

 Fashion: London, Paris, Como, Milan, Prato, Rome

-Other activities include taking Italian cooking lessons, visiting the Gucci Museum, volunteering at Caritas Diocesana Firenze Association, rafting, participating in a language exchange program, going to the opera, going to a soccer match, and watching Italian movies.
+Other activities include taking Italian cooking lessons, visiting the Gucci Museum, volunteering at Caritas Diocesana Firenze Association, rafting excursion, participating in a language exchange program, going to the opera, going to a Fiorentina soccer match, Calcetto tournament, and watching Italian movies.

 Financial Aid and Scholarships